Divorce means higher rate on your Car Insurance!

 Statistically, single people are paying over 5% higher car insurance premium then married folks.

-For some insurance companies the rate is even higher then 10.
+For some insurance companies, the rate is even higher than 10.
 Not counting the multi-car discount.

 Tips for separated couples